assimbly/gateway/README.md

 # Introduction

 Assimbly is a messaging gateway.
-It has the folloingw characteristics:
+It has the following characteristics:

 1. it's a link between endpoints, allow them to share information and bypass certain protocols.
 2. it's a point of accesss (a portal).